DavidObando/carnd/Term3/Project1/README.md

 In effect, these safety boxes help determining if we can change lanes, and also what our cruising velocity can be, as we'll reduce our velocity so as to keep `ego` from crossing into the buffer area.

 As a corollary, it would be great if the simulator had other rendering facilities separate from the green bubbles that display the path.
 I would very much like to draw these safety boxes on the ground, as well as ramifications of all the paths that I'm evaluating and their related cost.
-This has been very hard to observe given the toolset for this assignment, and makes me wish for an improved version of the simulator that also takes other forms of data to display in real time.
+This has been very hard to observe given the toolset for this assignment and makes me wish for an improved version of the simulator that also takes other forms of data to display in real time.

 #### The car stays in its lane, except for the time between changing lanes.